-During the year ended September 30, 2014, The Organization entered into a contract with the Metropolitan Government of Nashville and Davidson County to provide technical and management assistance services to the Metro Housing Trust Fund Commission.
+During the year ended September 30, 2014, the Organization entered into a contract with the Metropolitan Government of Nashville and Davidson County to provide technical and management assistance services to the Metro Housing Trust Fund Commission.
 The contract term extends for 60 months and may be extended by contract amendment.
 The total amount of the contract has an estimated value of \$618,000 and shall be paid monthly as work is completed and approved by the Metro Housing Trust Fund Commission.
-Revenue pertaining to the contact amounted to \$125,000 for the year ended September 30, 2014.
+Revenue pertaining to the contact amounted to \$120,000 in 2015 (\$125,000 in 2014).